pact-foundation/docs.pact.io/website/docs/help/how_to_ask_for_help.md

 ## 2. Search on Slack.

-We're on a free plan, so we don't have unlimited history, however, you may be able to find the answer to your question in our archive at https://docs.pact.io/slack.
+We're on a free plan, so we don't have unlimited history, however, you may be able to find the answer to your question in our searchable archive of our Slack channels on [linen.dev/s/pact-foundation](https://linen.dev/s/pact-foundation).

 ## 3. Find the appropriate Slack channel for your question